avocadofan/gacd-final_project/README.md

 * README.md - explanation of this repo (you are reading this right now)
 * codebook.md - code book detailing the dataset and script
 * run_analysis.R - R script to retrieve and process data
-* tidy_dataset.csv - tidy output satisfying project requirements
+* tidy_dataset.txt - tidy output satisfying project requirements

 ### Requirements:
 * R